nyu-cs-gy-6533-fall-2022/assignment-3-textures-deferred-shading-tangyubei/README.md

 <img width="800" alt="Screen Shot 2022-11-06 at 3 02 06 PM" src="https://user-images.githubusercontent.com/34821850/200192376-98037241-1da8-48bb-9735-7ab5b6637733.png">

 ## Task 3
 Below is the position mapping, texture mapping, and depth mapping.
 Position and normal textures had the same results.
 The near and far values for depth mapping were 0.1 and 30.0f.
+For this part of the homework, I used this [tutorial] (https://learnopengl.com/Advanced-Lighting/Deferred-Shading) from Learn OpenGL as a reference.
 <img width="796" alt="Screen Shot 2022-11-07 at 3 21 40 PM" src="https://user-images.githubusercontent.com/34821850/200407764-17f274a1-5218-42d2-89c0-90106ddd006a.png">
 <img width="801" alt="Screen Shot 2022-11-07 at 3 22 00 PM" src="https://user-images.githubusercontent.com/34821850/200407773-ce6f149b-9f3f-42f1-96a3-cef39321ec35.png">
 <img width="798" alt="Screen Shot 2022-11-07 at 3 21 23 PM" src="https://user-images.githubusercontent.com/34821850/200407785-9fbac498-694d-4f27-bd64-b0d979cc09c1.png">